pebreo/pebreo.github.io/begin/BeginningAntifragility.md

 - the neocortex can override limbic system

 ## Implications
-- growth even from difficult times
+- growth even from "volatile" times
+- more likley to explore ideas and the world
+- less hesitant to take calculated risks